 Are canned foods like vegetables, legumes and fruit equally as healthy as fresh?
-This is a common question at Dietetic Directions, especially at this time of year as we transition out of summer and into fall harvest where different vegetables are available
+This is a common question, especially at this time of year as we transition out of summer and into fall and winter when there are not as many fresh vegetables and fruit available.

 What would you say if I suggested that after the next time you went grocery shopping, when you got home, you just threw half of your groceries away?